 Glycerin From Soap

-As noted, glycerin is a by-product of the saponification process.
+As noted, glycerin is a by-product of saponification.
 In commercial soap-making processes, the freed glycerin is purified and then sold separately.
-The commercial soap this way produced has a negligible percentage of glycerin in the final product.
+The commercial soap produced this way has a negligible percentage of glycerin in the final product.
 As a result, the soap bars tend to be harder.

 The facilities and processes necessary to separate and purify glycerin are not available to soap handcrafters.
 That being the case, in small batch handcrafted soap the glycerin remains in the finished product.
 Bar soap with the glyercin still in it tends to be somewhat softer than soap where the glycerin has been removed.
 On the other hand, soap containing glycerin tends to be more moisturizing (less drying) because of the humectant properties of the glycerin.